walleTools/dataProcessing/task01/README.md

 ```
 # sh getDataSet.sh centerResults
 Please go to the next step.

-if you just look the result , you can execute the following command
+you can execute the following command, just look at the result
 # python datapro.py --dir centerResults/data

-if you want output the result file , you can execute the following command
+you can execute the following command, then you can output the result file

     if you want file format as excel:
     # python datapro.py --dir centerResults/data --file FileName --type excel

     if you want file formmat as csv:
     # python datapro.py --dir centerResults/data --file FileName --type csv

     if you want file formmat as html:
     # python datapro.py --dir centerResults/data --file FileName --type html

     if you want file format as json:
     # python datapro.py --dir centerResults/data --file FileName --type json

 You will find the result file in the './result' dir
 # ls ./result
 ```